PythonUser-ux/Arduino-alarm/README.md

 ![](GPIOs.jpg)

-# Uploading the code of the WiFi module
+# Uploading the code to the WiFi module

 Switch the USB adaptator to PROG mode to upload the code to the ESP8266 ESP-01 via the USB adaptator.<br>
 Insert you WiFi credential into the source code.<br>